-The wipe samples will be collected from the lower portion of the frames at the windows selected above.
 In addition to the primary samples indicated above, one duplicate sample will be collected and submitted to the laboratory as part of the QA/QC procedures associated with the sample collection procedures.

 Wipe samples will be collected in accordance with the standard wipe test method as described in 40 CFR 761.123 modified due to the narrow width of the sample area (total width of caulking and frame is approximately 1⁄2-inch).
 At each sample location, a 2-inch square gauze pad, saturated with hexane, will be wiped across a 32-inch long section of the caulking/window frame (to achieve a 100 cm2 area based on a total width of 1⁄2-inch).
-In addition to the hexane wipe samples, a saline wipe sample may also be collected for analyses(refer to section 2.3.1 for further discussion).
+In addition to the hexane wipe samples, a saline wipe sample may also be collected for analysis (refer to section 2.3.1 for further discussion).
 Samples will be submitted to the analytical laboratory for analysis as described above.

-Upon receipt of the analytical results and data validation, the sample data will be compared to the action levels as described below and documented in the report submitted to EPA.
+Upon receipt of the analytical results and data validation, the sample data will be compared to the action levels as described in Section 3 and documented in the report submitted to EPA.
 This report will include a recommendation for continuing or refining the sample frequency based on the results.